kaleidawave/ezno/checker/specification/README.md

 - Comments can be in block quotes to explain additional details in the tests
 - Sections are at level three headings (`###`), tests are at level four headings (`####`), the tested code goes a code block with the language tag `ts` and errors in a bullet list after in order
 - Blocks can be split into files with a `// in file.ts` comment, below which all code is in the `file.ts` file.
 Default is `main.ts`

+---
+Other tests unrelated to specific checking features can be found in `checker/tests`